heim-rs/heim/README.md

 has the "**experimental**" status, so consider double checking the results before pushing your code to production.

-## Donations

-If you appreciate my work and want to support me or speed up the project development, you can do it [here](https://svartalf.info/donate/).

 ## License

 Licensed under either of [Apache License 2.0](https://github.com/heim-rs/heim/blob/master/LICENSE-APACHE)